Cissy Houston: Whitney Houston's death

-On February 11, 2012, Whitney Houston died at the Beverly Hilton Hotel in Beverly Hills, California.
-After her daughter's death, Cissy expressed her distaste for the media's coverage of related events: "The media are awful.
+After her daughter's death, Houston expressed her dislike for the media's coverage of related events: "The media are awful.
 People have come from here and there, [and they] don't know what they're talking about," she said.
-"People I haven't seen in 20 years ...
-Here they come, [they] think they know everything, but that's not true.
+"People I haven't seen in 20 years… Here they come, [they] think they know everything, but that's not true.
 But God has His way of taking care of all of it, and I'm glad I know that".
-In November 2020, alongside her daughter-in-law, Pat, Houston accepted her daughter Whitney's induction into the Rock and Roll Hall of Fame after she was voted in on her first ballot.
-During her acceptance speech on behalf of her late daughter, Houston said "I’m so very, very proud that Whitney’s being inducted into the Rock & Roll Hall of Fame.
-She wanted to be something, not anything.
-She worked hard at it too".